-Specifies the IP addresses of the initiators that

-will be allowed access to this target

-• Challenge Handshake Authentication Protocol (CHAP) authentication, in which the initiator will supply the following information to the target:

-Target Username

-Specifies the username that the initiator must supply to connect to the target using CHAP authentication.
+Authen tication: Initiato or IP Address Specifies the IP addresses of the initiators that will be allowed access to this target 0 entication Protocol (CHAP) authentication, in ly the following information to the target: Target Username Specifies the username that the initiator must supply to connect to the target using CHAP authentication.
 (This is not the username with which you logged in to SMC IS; it is specific to the iSCSI target that you are defining.)

-Target CHAP Secret

-Specifies the password that the initiator must supply to connect to the target using CHAP authentication.
+Target CHAP Secret Specifies the password that the initiator must supply to connect to the target using CHAP authentication.
 It must be in the range from 12 through 16 characters.
 (This is not the password with which you logged in to SMC IS; it is specific to the iSCSI target you are defining.)

-Re-enter Target CHAP Secret

-Verifies the CHAP secret.

-Secre

-Mutual CHAP authentication, in which the target will supply the following information to the initiator:
+Re-enter Target CHAP Secret Verifies the CHAP secret.
+Mutual CHAP authentication information to the initiator on, in which the target will supply the following Mutual Username Specifies the target username for mutual CHAP authentication.

-Mutual Username

-Specifies the target username for mutual CHAP authentication.
 With mutual CHAP authentication, after the initiator supplies a username, the target must supply a username and password back to the initiator.
-If you leave the Mutual Username field blank, it defaults to the target username the target username.
+If you leave the Mutual Username field blank, it defaults to the target username.
 The mutual name is usually ignored by initiators, which only care about the mutual secret.
 When the client connects to a target, the iSCSI initiator software verifies that the mutual secret specified in SMC IS matches the secret specified in the initiator.

-Mutual CHAP Secret

-Specifies the mutual CHAP secret.

-Note: This secret should be different from the

-target CHAP secret.

-Re-enter Mutual CHAP Secret

-Verifies the mutual CHAP secret.
+Mutual CHAP Secret Specifies the mutual CHAP secret.
+Note: This secret should be different from the target CHAP secret.
+Re-enter Mutual CHAP Secret Verifies the mutual CHAP secret.